HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 4. Advanced Antenna Systems/section 4-4 Dipoles and Verticals.md

 <img src="../images/dipole-radiation.svg" alt="Dipole Radiation Pattern" style="width: 350px; margin: 10px;">

-The dipole's effectiveness comes from its radiation pattern. {{< link id="G9B04" >}} Unlike a light bulb that shines equally in all directions, a dipole focuses its energy in specific directions.
+The dipole's effectiveness comes from its radiation pattern.
+Unlike a light bulb that shines equally in all directions, a dipole focuses its energy in specific directions.

-> **Key Information:** *The radiation pattern of a dipole antenna in free space is a figure-eight at right angles to the antenna.*
+> **Key Information:** The radiation pattern of a dipole antenna in free space is a figure-eight at right angles to the antenna. {{< link id="G9B04" >}}

 This figure-eight pattern means your signal radiates strongest broadside to the wire—perpendicular to its length.
 Orient your dipole so this maximum radiation heads toward your target areas, whether that's Europe, Japan, or your favorite net control station.